MouzaAlMheiri/rlac/_posts/2026-02-26-assignment1.md

 SECTION 1.5 Background Research and Contextualization

-Before jumping into the visualizations, we needed to understand the context behind the texts themselves.
-The two canonical novels in our dataset, Harry Potter and the Half Blood Prince (2005) and Harry Potter and the Prisoner of Azkaban (1999), were written by J. K. Rowling and published through major commercial presses such as Bloomsbury and Scholastic.
-These books went through heavy editorial processes and were written for a massive global audience.
-Because of that, we expected them to show more stylistic control and more balanced emotional pacing.
+Before analyzing the visualizations, we reviewed the context of the texts.
+The canonical novels—Half-Blood Prince (2005) and Prisoner of Azkaban (1999) were written by J. K. Rowling and published through major presses, meaning they underwent extensive editing and were designed for a global audience.
+Because of this, we expected them to show greater stylistic control and more balanced emotional pacing.

-The three fanfiction texts, Wishmaster Harry Potter, HP Next Gen, and Reconstructing HP, come from a completely different ecosystem.
-They were published online within participatory fan communities.
-As the Wikipedia article on fan fiction explains, this space encourages transformative storytelling, emotional experimentation, and far fewer constraints than traditional publishing.
+The three fanfiction texts Wishmaster Harry Potter, HP Next Gen, and Reconstructing HP, come from a different ecosystem, published online within participatory fan communities.
+This space encourages transformative storytelling, emotional experimentation, and far fewer constraints than traditional publishing.

-Going into the analysis, we honestly expected fanfiction to be more emotionally dramatic, especially in categories like love and conflict.
-At the same time, we assumed the canonical novels would show smoother emotional pacing.
-As the analysis shows, many of these assumptions were correct, but not all of them.
+We expected fanfiction to be more emotionally dramatic, especially in love and conflict, and assumed the canonical novels would show smoother emotional pacing.
+Many of these assumptions proved correct, though not all.

 SECTION 2 Exploratory Analysis

 To explore emotional patterns across the corpus, we combined Voyant Tools with R based analysis in Posit Cloud.
 Voyant helped us quickly explore large patterns, while R gave us more control to build targeted visualizations.
 Using both ended up being much more useful than relying on just one method.

 2.1 Word Frequency and Emotional Distribution (Voyant Tools)

-Our first step was to look at the overall emotional vocabulary across the five texts.
+Our first step was to examine the emotional vocabulary across the five texts.
 Using Voyant’s Terms and Trends tools, we tracked four core emotion words: love, hope, fear, and anger.

 <!--	Exported from Voyant Tools (voyant-tools.org).
 The iframe src attribute below uses a relative protocol to better function with both